d2l-ai/d2l-en/chapter_introduction/index.md

 ## Summary

 * Machine learning studies how computer systems can leverage *experience* (often data) to improve performance at specific tasks.
-It combines ideas from statistics, data mining, artificial intelligence, and optimization.
+It combines ideas from statistics, data mining, AI, and optimization.
 Often, it is used as a means of implementing artificially-intelligent solutions.
 * As a class of machine learning, representational learning focuses on how to automatically find the appropriate way to represent data.
 This is often accomplished by a progression of learned transformations.
 * Much of the recent progress in deep learning has been triggered by an abundance of data arising from cheap sensors and Internet-scale applications, and by significant progress in computation, mostly through GPUs.
 * Whole system optimization is a key component in obtaining good performance.
 The availability of efficient deep learning frameworks has made design and implementation of this significantly easier.